 This is a delicious savory oatmeal made with bone broth.
 If you’re looking for what to do with bone broth, don’t skip over this recipe!

-This Savory Oatmeal is hearty and filling, and will warm you right up at breakfast!
+This Savory Oatmeal is hearty and filling, it works as a delicious dinner

 Looking for more porridge recipes?